Experience provides edge to protect and serve

 Since Minot State University launched North Dakota's first criminal justice program in fall 1975, its graduates have honored the university's long tradition of service by protecting the citizens of the state and beyond.
 The oil boom and bust brought unprecedented challenges for law enforcement personnel.

 Darrik Trudell, special agent with Homeland Security Investigations, graduated from Minot State with a bachelor's degree in social work in 2002.
-Upon graduation, he worked for North Dakota Department of Corrections as a patrol and probation officer for four years, then he was a special agent with the United States Secret Service in Philadelphia for five years.
+Upon graduation, he worked for North Dakota Department of Corrections as a parole and probation officer for four years, then he was a special agent with the United States Secret Service in Philadelphia for five years.
 But he and his wife, Betsy (Vig) '06, missed the region's community spirit and values and wanted to move back to North Dakota.
 There is only one Secret Service agent in North Dakota, so he changed agencies and has been with HSI since 2011.

 "HSI investigates a number of crimes," Trudell said.
 "In North Dakota, the agency investigates the import or export of anything across the international border and has immigration authority.
 However, the majority of the cases that we deal with up north here are child exploitation cases, such as Internet crimes against children, child pornography cases or solicitation of minors."